By Anthony Caruso III | Publisher

 This season, Clowney had 36 tackles with 3 sacks.
 He did miss the Kentucky game on October 5th and the Coastal Carolina game on November 23rd.

-Clowney would give the Rams potent defensive end to put alongside Chris Long.
+Clowney would give the Rams a potent defensive end to put alongside Chris Long.
 The NFC West and the entire NFL would have their hands full trying to deal with Clowney and Long coming at their quarterbacks at the same time.

-The last time the Rams used a first round pick on a defensive end was in the 2011 NFL draft.
+The last time the Rams used a first-round pick on a defensive end was in the 2011 NFL draft.
 That’s when the Rams used the 14th overall pick on North Carolina defensive end Robert Quinn.